Exclusive interview for the new CNN Film, DREAMLAND: The Burning of Black Wall Street | ExBulletin

 Exclusive interview for the new CNN Film, DREAMLAND: The Burning of Black Wall Street

 The film documentary, directed and produced by Salima Koroma, celebrates the Black Cultural renaissance that took place in Tulsa, OK, Greenwood, and investigates the indelible but hidden stain of American history that left the 100-year-old race massacre.
+The event is presented in conjunction with the Smithsonian Museum of African American History and Culture.
 Interview with CNN Anchors and Chief Political Correspondent Abby Phillip.
-There: Isiah Thomas, NBA analyst, Turner Sports Ryan Wilson, CEO and one of the founders of The Gathering Spot Salima Koroma, director and producer, Dr. Alicia Odewale, assistant professor at #CNN #News University in Tulsa.
+They are: Paul Gardullo, Supervisory Museum Curator, African National History and Culture Museum of the National Regina Goodwin, State Representative, Tulsa, OK Hannibal Johnson, Author, Attorney, #CNN #News Advisor.

 source